-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole that collectively comprise the Village's basic financial statements.
-The budgetary comparison information on page 24 and 25 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village of Indian Point's basic financial statements.
+The budgetary comparison information on pages 24 and 25 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.